Windows

 How to check WWN and Multipathing on Windows Server

-There are many ways to find the World Wide Name (WWN) of fibre channel HBA connected to windows server operating system
+There are many ways to find the World Wide Name (WWN) of fiber channel HBA connected to the Windows server operating system and Multipathing in Windows Server

-Started from Windows Server 2012, “Storage Explorer” was removed.
-To find WWN in Windows Server 2012-2022 we can use PowerShell to perform.
+Starting from Windows Server 2012, “Storage Explorer” was removed.
+We can use PowerShell to find WWN and Multipathing in Windows Server 2012-2022.

 Get-InitiatorPort